paragonie/sodium_compat/README.md

 code already written for the libsodium PHP extension should work with our polyfill without additional code changes.

+To learn how to use Libsodium, read [*Using Libsodium in PHP Projects*](https://paragonie.com/book/pecl-libsodium).

 ## API Coverage

 * Mainline NaCl Features